gloriading/move/README.md

 * [ to-do / question] ********************************************
 - when cursor enters the graph...it's shaking and changing
+- after screenshot, how to let user know where to look for the image

 - how to select different month? in users controller #show